From AC current to the ZEV mandate: electric car jargon explained

 CO2

 Carbon dioxide (CO2) is the gas produced when a petrol or diesel car burns fuel, which is measured in grams per kilometre (g/km).
-This is used to calculate vehicle excise duty (VED – or road tax) and also company car tax, which is why electric cars offer excellent tax advantages.
+This is used to calculate vehicle excise duty (road tax) and also company car tax, which is why electric cars offer tax advantages

 DC